 Vegetarian and vegan options are available, but advance notice is required for other dietary requirements.
 Students can also choose to order in advance to avoid the queue.

 Western Springs College has no formal uniform.
-The development of sensible attitudes towards matters of dress and appearance is seen as part of the education process.
+The development of sensible attitudes towards matters of dress and appearance is seen as part of the education process here at Springs.

-Dress should be neat and appropriate for all school-related occasions.
-When considering questions regarding acceptability of dress, the College’s decision must prevail.
-Parent and caregiver support is expected and acknowledged
+Dress should be neat and appropriate for all school related occasions.
+It is not acceptable to wear clothing that is immodest or has offensive messages.
+When considering questions regarding acceptability of dress, the College’s decision will be final.
+Parent and caregiver support is expected and appreciated.

 All students are encouraged to become involved in cultural groups.
 Ngā Puna o Waiōrea competes very successfully in the two main annual cultural festivals in Auckland.
 Many other cultural groups represent our college community by performing at various concerts and events throughout the year, such as the annual Po Fia Fia Night.